Fan Pier, Boston

 • Satellite cities – they are located within 40 miles around The Hub, like Salem and Marblehead.

-Ultimate Guide to Figuring Out What Are the Best Suburbs of Boston Massachusetts
+Ultimate Guide to Figuring Out What Are the Best Suburbs of Boston, Massachusetts

 When living in Boston, you need to find the perfect place to call home.
-Moving to suburbs is not only for those escaping fast and urban lifestyles.
-Numerous locations around The Hub can be great for families, young professionals, commuters, and people on the budget.
-Finding the location that will suit your lifestyle requires looking into the overall cost of living in Boston, as well as crime rates, school ratings, commute time, and income.
+Moving to the suburbs is not only for those escaping fast and urban lifestyles.
+Numerous locations around The Hub can be great for families, young professionals, commuters, and people on a budget.

 map of Boston Suburbs